Grave of the Fireflies: Plot

+As rations dwindle, the aunt becomes resentful of the children as Seita does nothing to earn the food she prepares for them.
+At her suggestion, Seita withdraws some money from his mother's bank account to buy a charcoal stove and other supplies.
+Following an air raid, the siblings move into an abandoned bomb shelter.
+They capture fireflies from the marshes and release them into the refuge for light.
+The following morning the fireflies have died.
+Setsuko buries them and reveals their aunt told her their mother died, then tearfully asks why the fireflies had to die so soon.

+The situation becomes grave when they run out of rice.
+A friendly farmer recommends that Seita swallow his pride and return to his aunt, but he refuses, instead stealing crops from farms and breaking into homes during air raids.
+A farmer catches him and brings him to the police station, but the sympathetic policeman lets him go.

-Seita and Setsuko leave their aunt's home after excessive insults, and they move into an abandoned bomb shelter.
-They release fireflies into the shelter for light.
-The next day, Setsuko is horrified to find that the insects have died.
-She buries them in a grave, asking why they and her mother had to die.
-As they run out of rice, Seita steals from farmers and loots homes during air raids, for which he is beaten and sent to the police by a farmer.
-The officer realizes Seita is stealing due to hunger and releases him.
-When Setsuko falls ill, a doctor explains that she is suffering from malnutrition.
-Desperate, Seita withdraws the last of the money in their mother's bank account.
-After doing so, he becomes distraught when he learns that Japan has surrendered, and that his father, an Imperial Japanese Navy captain, is most likely dead, as most of Japan's navy has been sunk.
-Seita returns to Setsuko with food, but finds her dying.
-She later dies as Seita finishes preparing the food.
-Seita cremates Setsuko's body and her stuffed doll in a straw casket.
+Setsuko falls ill, and a doctor explains she is suffering from malnutrition.
+Seita withdraws the last of the money from their mother's bank account.
+He is distraught to learn that Japan has surrendered and that his father is most likely dead, as most of Japan's naval fleet have been sunk.
+Seita returns to Setsuko with food and finds her hallucinating.
+She dies as Seita finishes preparing the food.
+Seita cremates Setsuko's body and her doll in a straw casket.
 He carries her ashes in the candy tin along with his father's photograph.

-That September, Seita dies of starvation at a Sannomiya train station surrounded by other malnourished people, as shown in medias res.
-A janitor is tasked with removing the bodies before the arrival of the Americans.
-The janitor sorts through Seita's possessions and finds the candy tin, which he throws into a field.
-Setsuko's ashes spread out, and her spirit springs from the tin and is joined by Seita's spirit and a cloud of fireflies.
-They board a ghostly train and, throughout the journey, look back at the events leading to Seita's death.
-Their spirits later arrive at their destination, healthy and happy.
-Surrounded by fireflies, they rest on a hilltop bench overlooking present-day Kobe.
+Seita dies of starvation a few weeks later at a Sannomiya train station surrounded by other malnourished people.
+A janitor, tasked with removing the bodies before the Americans' arrival, sorts through Seita's possessions.
+He finds the candy tin and throws it into a field.
+Setsuko's ashes spread out, and her spirit springs from the container and is joined by Seita's spirit and a cloud of fireflies.
+The two board a ghostly train and, throughout the journey, look back at the events leading to Seita's death as silent, passive observers.
+Their spirits, healthy and content, arrive at their destination: a hilltop bench overlooking present-day Kobe, surrounded by fireflies.